 - Highlight your key skills.
 Don’t be afraid to tell your potential recruiter what you can do.
 Recruiters have to comb through a lot of information so having key points highlighted could make the difference.

 Do I need a photograph on my CV?

 Given we’re living in the age of Instagram, Snapchat and selfies, it’s perhaps unsurprising that more people are choosing to include a photo of themselves with their CV.
 Naturally, there are arguments for and against doing so – while on the one hand it can give a dry document more of a human, personal feel, on the other many employers will see it as largely irrelevant.
-While including a self-portrait may not actively harm your application in sectors such as fashion or media, in IT, finance, HR and the vast majority of professional industry sectors, jobs go to the person with the best looking CV, not picture.
-For this reason, it’s best to make your decision based on the job to which you are applying for.
+While including a self-portrait may not actively harm your application in sectors such as fashion or media, in IT, finance, HR and the vast majority of professional industry sectors, jobs go to the person with the best CV, not picture.
+For this reason, it’s best to make your decision based on the job you are applying for.
 If you’re unsure, speak to the consultant recruiting for the job – after all, they will know the employer and what they’re looking for in an application.

 Discard irrelevant experience and skills

 A lot of CV errors are normally misconceived attempts to ‘stand out from the crowd’, which actually results in the candidates’ CV being sifted out.
 It’s important not to litter your CV with irrelevant information.
 Instead, when you write your CV, focus on the relevant skills and experience that you have to give yourself the best chance of employability and getting the job.
 Competition is tough, so make the most of your experience because your employability will in many respects depend on what you’ve put on your CV.

 What to include when you write your CV

 - Think about the layout of your CV.
 It needs to be clear and structured.

 - Consider the language that you use.
 Say, ‘I did, instead of ‘The task was.’